-This Adaptation Strategy forms part of the National Adaptation Framework (NAF) which was given statutory authority by the provisions of the Climate Action and Low Carbon Development Act 2015.
+The Monaghan County Council Climate Change Adaptation Strategy 2019-2024 forms part of the National Adaptation Framework (NAF) which was given statutory authority by the provisions of the Climate Action and Low Carbon Development Act 2015.

-As the level of government closest to local communities and enterprise and as first responders in many emergencies, we here in Monaghan County Council are uniquely placed to effect real positive change with respect to delivery of the national transition objective to low carbon and a climate resilience future.
+As the level of government closest to local communities and enterprise and as first responders in many emergencies, we here in Monaghan County Council are uniquely placed to effect real positive change with respect to delivery of the national transition objective to low carbon and a climate resilient future.